mendes-r/image-to-conway/README.md

 This possibilty turns this project in a kind of encryption software... a simple one.

 ## Technology
-Java will be the chosen language for the backend and frontend.
-The Java Swing framework will be used.

-Given the seperation between the UI and the model, a future web-application using other technologies will be always on the table.
+A C program should use a thresholding image processing algorithm to convert normal images in binary ones.

+After that we should be able to use a program written in Java to use the processed image and turn it in to a Conway's Game of Life grid... and play it.

+A kind of frontend is still in debate.

 ## Requirements

-The following requirements will give a first hint for the type of user stories and functionatilties that need to be answered
+The following requirements will give a first hint for the type of user stories and functionalities that need to be answered

-- As a user, I want to be able to upload an jpge image.
+- As a user, I want to be able to upload an jpg image.
 - As a user, I want to be able to upload any type of image proportion.
 - As a user, I want to start the game.
 - As a user, I want to be able to stop the game at any moment.
 - As a user, I want to be able to rewind the iterations and return to the original image.
 - As a user, I want to be able to save the image that results of any given number of iterations.

-##Possible future new functionalities
+## Possible future new functionalities

 As already mentioned, this project could be turned into a web-application.
-Another interesting possibility could be the use of this rearrengement of the pixels to something that ressembles an image compression software.
+Another interesting possibility could be the use of this rearrangement of the pixels to something that resembles an image compression software.

-Compressing an already compressed file - jpg - can be a strange thing to do, but for the sake of learning it could be tryed.
+Compressing an already compressed file - jpg - can be a strange thing to do, but for the sake of learning it could be tried.

-At a first glance, this could be done by analysing each iteration and see how much less space it take after using a simple compression method.
+At a first glance, this could be done by analyzing each iteration and see how much less space it takes after using a simple compression method.

-##Open questions
-Turning a jpeg into a grid of black and white pixels turns the file into something  more "raw".
+No information should be lost with the running of the Conway's engine.
+A pixel in contact with the edges should be somehow recorded.